Chronic Relapse and Drug Addiction

 Another contributing factor to chronic relapse is the lack of support of a person’s family and friends.
 If a person does not have the support of their family and friends, either while they are in treatment or when they are finished with their course of treatment, they are not going to be able to make a full recovery.
 Drug addiction recovery requires that a person has a support group so that they can come away from the addiction and maintain their sobriety.
 If a person does not educate their family and friends about their addictions and about their needs, it is much more likely that they are going to have a problem with chronic relapse because they do not have the kind of support system that will help them be free and clear of their addiction.

-With proper changes made to their lives, a good course of drug addiction treatment, and supportive family and friends, people who are dealing with drug addictions can make a full recovery, and they can do their best to avoid chronic relapse.
+With proper changes made to their lives, a good course of drug addiction treatment, and supportive family and friends, people who are dealing with drug addictions can make a full recovery, and they can do their best to avoid chronic relapse and drug addiction.
 Chronic relapse is a scary thing, but it does not have to happen to everyone.

 Relapse Prevention and Chronic Relapse